← Back to articles

 YP

-Yanni Papoutsi
+Yanni Papoutsis

 VP Finance & Strategy.
 Author of Raise Ready.
 Has supported fundraising across multiple rounds backed by Creandum, Profounders, B2Ventures, and Boost Capital.
 Experience spanning UK, US, and Dubai markets.